Premade digital marketing packages are almost always a sign of a bad digital marketing company.

 The market your business competes in is unique.
 The socioeconomic realities of your customers are different than those of businesses just like yours in other geographic markets.
 The businesses your digital marketing will be competing against will vary tremendously from one market to another.

-It is virtually impossible to package digital marketing that will work given your company’s specific circumstances.
+A premade digital marketing package does not take any of this into consideration.
+It is virtually impossible to package digital marketing services that will actually work without considering your company’s specific circumstances.

 Despite this, agencies offering digital marketing packages to small businesses are quite common.
 Unlike companies serving mid-market or enterprise clients, the decision makers at small businesses are rarely trained in digital marketing, and as a result, end up paying for services that do not move the needle for their business.